Perspective | All my takeout has delivered a mountain of trash. So I asked experts how to minimize it.

 Cheers for restaurants that have the greater good in mind when it comes to packaging.
 D.C. chef Rob Rubba says the pandemic that pushed back the launch of his mostly plant-based new restaurant, Oyster Oyster, also gave him time to locate packaging that conformed to the business’s green philosophy.
 “Our ethos: We don’t even use plastic wrap in the kitchen,” says Rubba, who stores items like cheese in paper that’s not coated in plastic or oil.

 He’s all about small carbon food prints.
 Relatively easy to recycle, glass was selected for the mignonette accompanying takeout oysters.
 Rubba hopes the 5-ounce jars are attractive enough for people to reuse at home.
-The chef was excited to find compostable food packaging made from sugarcane, until he discovered it was produced in China.
+The chef was excited to find compostable food packaging made from sugar cane, until he discovered it was produced in China.
 Subsequently, Rubba sourced similar containers made in the United States.
 “I’m paying a little more,” he says, but “we’re building that into the cost of the dish.”

 On the bright side, says the chef, “It’s a reminder it will cycle back into life, whereas plastic will be there forever.”

-Note: Correction: An earlier version of this story incorrectly referred to the Natural Resources Defense Council.